Psychedelic/DIP721/spec.md

 ---

-Mint an NFT for principal `to` that has an ID of `token_id` and metadata akin to `properties`.
+Mint an NFT for principal `to` that has an ID of `token_identifier` and metadata akin to `properties`.
 Implementations are encouraged to only allow minting by the owner of the canister.

 If the mint goes through, returns a `Nat` that represents the CAP History transaction ID that can be used at the `transaction` method.